SamuelWhitton/natural-daina/README.md

 We can argue that the type of input1 **[["B]["C]->[["B]/["C]]]** is a parent of **[['A]["C]->[['A]/["C]]]** (the type of the first input of lambda2), since we replace every **['A]** with a concrete type **["B]**.
 It is also evident that **["C]** is a parent of **[["B]/["C]]** (the type of the output of lambda2) by the rules of [disjoint types](#disjoint-types).
 Therefore **[[[''A]['C]->[[''A]/['C]]]['B]['C]->['C]]** is a parent of **[[['B]['C]->[['B]/['C]]]['B]['C]->[['B]/['C]]]**.

+## Parent Dependancies

+asdf
+=using parent dependancies without repering to parent

 ## Partial Class Implementations

 ### Unimplemented Instance Methods